Advanced Placement

 Benefits of taking Advanced Placement courses

-After successful completion, students may receive Advanced Standing at either the University of Alberta or McEwan University by way of:
+After successful completion, students may receive transfer credit at either the University of Alberta, MacEwan University, and many other Universities.

 Advanced Placement Opportunities at Austin O’Brien